List of Arrow characters: Dinah Drake / Black Canary

 In season seven, Dinah is once again part of the SCPD.
 She is outed as the Black Canary, when she uses her canary cry to save Mayor Pollard's life.
-When Dinah has her throat slit by Stanley Dover, she loses her ability to perform the canary cry.
-She is eventually given Sara Lance's old tech collar, which enables her to perform the cry again.
+When Dinah has her throat slit by Stanley Dover, she loses her ability to perform the canary cry naturally.
+She regains the ability after being given Sara Lance's tech collar, which replicates her original abilities.

 In a flashforward to 2040, Dinah is part of a vigilante resistance group called the Canary Network.
 After the defeat of Galaxy One, Dinah departs Star City, leaving Zoe Ramirez in charge of the Canary Network.

 In season eight, Dinah learns details about her future self after adult versions William Clayton, Mia Smoak, and Connor Hawke arrived from the year 2040.
 Intrigues with her counterpart's actions with the Canary Network with Laurel's future self, she and Laurel are planning to start it decades earlier than expected.
 Following the Crisis and the formation of Earth-Prime, Dinah is no longer sporting her throat injury.
 Following Oliver's funeral, she turns down a promotion and relocates to Metropolis.
-Laurel later found her in 2040 operating a nightclub where she mentioned that she woke up in 2040 the day after Oliver's funeral and that she seems to have been completely erased from existence and that there is no documentation of her or Black Canary.
+Laurel later found her in 2040 operating a nightclub where she mentioned that she woke up in 2040 the day after Oliver's funeral and that she seems to have been completely erased from existence and that there is no documentation of her.

 In Earth-2, Dinah's doppelgänger is an SCPD sergeant, but secretly works with Tommy Merlyn / Dark Archer in his plan to destroy the Glades for the death of Thea.
 She is defeated by Green Arrow and arrested by the police and is later killed when Earth-2 is destroyed.